Jeremy M G Taylor, PhD

 - PhD, Statistics, University of California, Berkeley, 1983

 My interests are the theory and application of statistics to biomedical problems.
 I believe that data-driven, robust, flexible statistical methods should be used, incorporating scientific knowledge from the substantive area of investigation.
 A good statistician has to be heavily involved in the underlying science of the data he/she is investigating.

 My research has focused on the application of statistics to cancer and AIDS, especially to radiation oncology.
 The specific areas are modelling, survival analysis and longitudinal data.
-This has led to developing methods involving the use of mixture models, stochastic processes and multiple imputation.
+This has led to developing methods involving the use of mixture models, stochastic processes, multistate models and multiple imputation.